0ENZO/PA_2A2/README.md

 The last :  communication has to be secure, and a Network proposal with EVE-NG technology have to be used to represent the trafic between the warehouses
 (This part is independant of the website processus and is not showed here in this repository)

-> How can we succed ?
+> How can we succeed ?

 We have to respect some programming rules on all the projetcs :
 * Make the registering of franchised people only in C language, via a QRcode creation, FTP/SFTP transfer and reading to the hosting server)